 In order to facilitate the decision-making process, former customers need to be nourished as leads.
 Use customized messaging that addresses the customer’s individual needs.
 This has been shown to be the most effective way to re-engage former customers (e.g. through marketing automation and remarketing).
 Regardless, personalised marketing is key to long-term engagements.

 3. Make customer win-back more efficient.

 Every customer counts.
 However, as you have learned by now, winning customers back will cost you some effort and money.
-Therefore, it’s important to prioritize customers who are more likely to return.
-In general, it has been shown that customers who left due to price are more likely to return than those who left due to poor service.
+Therefore, it’s important to prioritise customers who are more likely to return.
+In general, it has been shown that customers who left due to price reasons are more likely to return than those who left due to poor service.
 And of course, the more reasons for leaving, the less likely a customer is to return.